ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 * the time gap threshold uses an "at least" check (it is strictly greater than),
 * the minimum difficulty threshold value was `PoWLimit` (it is `ToCompact(PoWLimit)`),
-* the `difficulty_threshold` (`nBits`) field is not modified in testnet minimum difficulty blocks (the field is modified), and
+* the `difficulty_threshold` (`nBits`) field is not modified in Testnet minimum difficulty blocks (the field is modified), and
-* the testnet minimum difficulty value is not used to calculate future difficulty adjustments (the modified value is used in future adjustments).
+* the Testnet minimum difficulty value is not used to calculate future difficulty adjustments (the modified value is used in future adjustments).

 ZIP 205 and 208 were fixed on 14 November 2020, see [ZIP PR 417] and